dreashola/PL-300-Labs-Solutions/README.md

 This repository contains my solutions to the hands-on lab exercises for Microsoft course  [PL-300: Microsoft Power BI Data Analyst](https://docs.microsoft.com/en-us/learn/certifications/courses/PL-300T00).
 My solutions are presented as a single consolidated pbix file comprising all my lab solutions.
 This project is created with Microsoft Power BI.

+This project is incomplete and still being updated with the solutions.

 ----
 # Problem Statement